wwivbbs/docs/docs/linux_installation.md

 Package | Comments
 ------- | ----------
-sudo | to allow more controlled access to root-owned tools xinetd | service manager to start telnet.
-This doc assumes xinetd, but you can also use inetd or systemd.
-That will be at your own risk, though.
+sudo | to allow more controlled access to root-owned tools ncurses | any curses library, really.
-telnetd | telnet service to handle starting the BBS
-ncurses | any curses library, really.
 Needed for CLI tools display
 dosemu | to run dos|based doors and utilities
 dos2unix/unix2dos | for converting file types